Algorithmic Assistance with Recommendation-Dependent Preferences: Introduction

 \section{Introduction}

-One important application of algorithms is to turn complex data into simple recommendations that help decision-makers take better decisions, such as risk assessments presented to judges or doctors.
-We typically think of such recommendations as providing additional information about which choices will lead to better outcomes.
-But decision-makers may react to recommendations not just by shifting beliefs, but also by changing their preferences.
-In this article, we consider the effect and design of recommendations when they also impose a cost on the decision-maker whenever they deviate from the recommended action, such as when a judge is reluctant to overrule a jailing recommendation or a doctor fears the consequences of deviating from recommended procedure.
-We show that recommendation dependence creates inefficiencies where the decision-maker is overly responsive to the recommendation, and propose changes to the design of recommendation algorithms towards providing less conservative recommendations.
+One important application of algorithms is to turn complex data into simple predictions or recommendations that help decision-makers make better choices, such as risk assessments presented to judges or doctors.
+We typically think of such algorithmic assessments as providing additional information about which choices will lead to better outcomes.
+Yet decision-makers may react to algorithmic input not just by shifting beliefs, but also by changing their preferences.
+In this article, we consider the effect and design of algorithmic advice when it also imposes a cost on the decision-maker whenever they deviate from the recommended action, such as when a judge is reluctant to release a defendant determined to be at risk for re-offense by a criminal risk assessment or a doctor fears the consequences of not testing a patient with a high predicted risk of a specific medical condition.
+We show that recommendation dependence creates inefficiencies where the decision-maker is overly responsive to the recommendation, and propose changes to the design of recommendation algorithms.

-We consider a decision-maker who takes a binary decision based on their private information along with a binary recommendation provided by an algorithm based on additional data.
-The decision-maker takes a decision between a safe and a risky action after observing the algorithm's recommendation.
-When the state of the world is good, the risky action is best, while in the bad state the risky action leads to high loss.
-The decision-maker therefore uses the available information to form a forecast of the probability that the state is bad, and chooses the risky action only if that predicted probability is low.
+We model the interaction of a decision-maker with a recommendation algorithm in a principal--agent model of joint human--machine decision-making.
+The principal designs a recommendation algorithm.
+The agent plays the role of the human decision-maker, and chooses between a safe and a risky action based on their private information along with a recommendation provided by the algorithm.
+When the state of the world is good, the risky action is best, while in the bad state, the risky action leads to high loss.
+The agent uses the information available to them to assess the probability that the state is bad, and chooses the risky action only if that predicted probability is low.
 For example, a judge who considers whether to release a defendant on bail (risky action) aims to release only those defendants with low probability of failing to appear or committing a new crime (bad state).